How to create uniquely patterned pendants by using resin and alcohol inks

 Add drops of color as desired, but don’t go crazy.
 You want to leave a little ‘white space’ for your next layers.

-Let the resin to fully cure, or at least cure long enough that you can pour the next layer of clear resin without it blending with the inks.
+Let the resin fully cure, or at least cure long enough that you can pour the next layer of clear resin without it blending with the inks.
 In the case of the super clear resin, this was two hours.

 Not shown: I mixed another 15 ml of Resin Obsession super clear resin and added it to each cavity making sure the resin was an even, thin layer.